Types of Wall Plates

-This guide explains how to find the right wall plate for every outlet, switch, and phone or data jack in your home.
+This guide explains how to find the right wall plate for every outlet, switch and phone or data jack in your home.
+This guide explains how to find the right wall plate for every outlet, switch and phone or data jack in your home.

-Wall plates come in a range of configurations.
-To find the right one for your needs, consider where it will be used and the number of gangs and switch openings.
+Wall plates have many different configurations.
+To find the right one for your needs, consider where it will be used and the number of switch/outlet openings.

 Some switch, outlet and wall jack designs eliminate the need for a separate wall plate.
-The plate and device may be integrated into a single unit, or the device may come packaged with a specialty plate.
+The plate and device are either a single unit, or the device comes packaged with a specialty plate.

 For example, in many electronic dimmer designs, the cover plate is part of the switch housing.
 Home theater connections, like HDMI or component video, typically do not require a separate wall plate.

-- The standard household outlet is a single-gang duplex receptacle, but two-gang duplex outlets are also common.
+- The standard household outlet is a single-gang duplex receptacle, meaning it has two outlets total.

 - Household switch plates are typically single-gang, two-gang, three-gang or four-gang.